nickshoh/socialscience.ai/README.md

 #### generate.SimpleLinReg.random_treatment()
 --------------

-Simulating univariate simple and multiple linear regression with the following assumptions: (i) k-variate Normality, (ii) No perfect multicolinearity, (ii) Homoskedasticity.
-Given the input generated from random_sampling(),
-Independent distribution of potential outcomes ensured by randomly selecting the potential outcome from y ~ N(y_hat, noise).
-Even under the assumption of homoskedasticity, the process prevents knowing about the potential outcome on another sample given the observed outcome of one sample.
+Given the input generated from random_sampling(), simulates simple linear regression.
+Independent distribution of potential outcomes is ensured by randomly selecting the output from y ~ N(y_hat, noise), where y_hat = 1/2x + 1 by default.
+That is, we follow the assumption of Normality and Homoskedasticity, and the process prevents knowing about the potential outcome on another sample given the observed outcome of one sample.

 --------------